ianlcurtis/migration-test-harness/database/PROMPT_1_TEST_CASE_DESIGN.md

 - [Field/ID ranges that tests can reference]
 - [e.g., manager_id values: 101, 102, 103, 104, 105]
 - [e.g., status_code values: ACTIVE, PENDING, CLOSED]

+**Test Data ID Ranges:**
+- [Specify starting IDs for test data in each table]
+- [e.g., Test Users: Start at user_id = 1000 (use 1000, 1001, 1002, etc. across tests)]
+- [e.g., Test Products: Start at product_id = 500 (use 500, 501, 502, etc. across tests)]
+- [e.g., Test Transactions: Start at transaction_id = 2000 (use 2000, 2001, 2002, etc. across tests)]
+- [Rule: Leave gap of at least 500 between seed data and test data]
+- [Rule: Each test case should use unique IDs to avoid conflicts between tests]

 **Constraints for Test Design:**
 - [Rules about using pre-configured data]